-“I know thy works, and where thou dwellest, even WHERE SATAN’S SEAT IS: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, WHERE SATAN DWELLETH.”
+In the first place, if Satan is the popular devil, in what a curious light the following statement appears, addressed by Jesus in the first century to the church at Pergamos:“I know thy works, and where thou dwellest, even WHERE SATAN’S SEAT IS: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, WHERE SATAN DWELLETH.”
 (Revelation 2:13)According to this, in the days of John the apostle, Satan’s headquarters were Pergamos, in Asia Minor.
 The fact is, the enemies of the truth were notably numerous, energetic, and powerful in that city, and indulged in relentless and successful persecution of those professing the name of Christ.
 This earned for the place the fearful distinction of being styled by Jesus “Satan’s (the adversary’s) seat”, and “the dwelling place of Satan” (the adversary).
 This is intelligible: but if the popular devil is in reality Satan, we are invited to contemplate the idea that the devil had forsaken hell in those days, and pitched his tent for a while in the salubrious city of Pergamos, whence to despatch his busy emissaries all over the globe!

 Jesus, on a certain occasion, styled Peter “Satan”:“But he turned, and said unto Peter, Get thee behind me, Satan: thou art an offence unto me: for thou savourest not the things that be of God, but those that be of men.”
 (Matthew 16:23; Mark 8:33; Luke 4:8)Understanding “Satan” to mean adversary, we can comprehend this incident.
 Peter protested against the sacrifice of Christ.
 He thereby took the attitude of an enemy, for had Jesus not died, the purpose of his manifestation would have been frustrated: the Scriptures falsified, God dishonoured, and salvation prevented.
 In opposing the death of Christ, Peter was, therefore, Satan, in the Bible sense.
 This sense Christ actually defines: “Thou (Peter) savourest not the things that be of God but those that be of men”.
 To be on the side of men against God is to be Satan.
 Peter was, for the moment, in this position.
 He made himself part of the great adversary – the carnal mind – as collectively exemplified in the word that lieth in wickedness (1 John 5:19) – the friendship of which is enmity with God (James 4:4).
 Jesus, therefore, commands him from his presence.
 But how about the popular devil?
 Was Peter Satan in the orthodox sense?
 He was, if the orthodox construction of the word is correct; for Jesus says he was.
 But Peter was a man who became Christ’s leading apostle.
 Therefore, the orthodox construction is the mistaken and ridiculous construction, from which we shake ourselves free, in recognition of the fact that Peter for the moment was a Bible Satan, from which he afterwards changed by “conversion” (Luke 22:32).

 Paul says, “Hymenæus and Alexander, whom I have delivered unto Satan, that they may learn not to blaspheme” (1 Timothy 1:20).
 This also shows that the New Testament Satan is not the popular Satan: for no one ever hears of the popular Satan being employed by Christian teachers to correct the blasphemous propensities of reprobates.
 It is presumable that Satan’s influence would have an entirely contrary effect; and accordingly clerical endeavours are generally directed with a view to rid sinners of his presence.
 At Methodist prayer and revival meetings – in which orthodox religion is carried to its full and consistent issue – the cry is, “Put the devil out”; and this prayer is uttered with especial vehemence over any hardened sinner who may be got hold of.

-“For I verily, as absent in body, but present in spirit, have judged already, as though I were present, concerning him that hath so done this deed, in the name of our Lord Jesus Christ, when ye are gathered together, and my spirit, with the power of our Lord Jesus Christ, to deliver such an one unto Satan, for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus”.The meaning of this is, simply, the expulsion of the offender from the community of the believers.
+The process of “delivering unto Satan”, according to apostolic practice may be gathered from 1 Corinthians 5:3-5:“For I verily, as absent in body, but present in spirit, have judged already, as though I were present, concerning him that hath so done this deed, in the name of our Lord Jesus Christ, when ye are gathered together, and my spirit, with the power of our Lord Jesus Christ, to deliver such an one unto Satan, for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus”.The meaning of this is, simply, the expulsion of the offender from the community of the believers.
 This is evident from the verse immediately preceding those we have quoted: “Ye are puffed up, and have not rather mourned, that he that hath done this deed might be taken away from among you”; and also the concluding sentence, “Put away from among yourselves that wicked person” (verse 13).
 This was the apostolic recommendation in all cases of recalcitrancy.

 “A man that is an heretic after the first and second admonition reject.”
 (Titus 3:10)To repudiate the fellowship of any one, was to hand him over to the adversary, or Satan, because it was putting him back into the world, which is the great enemy or adversary of God.
 The object of this was remedial: “Have no company with him, that he may be ashamed.
 Yet count him not as an enemy, but admonish him as a brother” (2 Thessalonians 3:14,15).
 In this way, Paul, by cutting off Hymenæus and Alexander, hoped to bring them to their senses, and arrest their contumaciousness.
 They were in the ecclesia, and speaking against Paul and others, and against things that they did not understand; and by the bold measure of excommunication, he hoped to teach them a lesson they could not learn in fellowship.
 It was likely to make a man think, thus to “hand him over to Satan” (the adversary).
 The object of it, in the recommendation to the Corinthians, was “for the destruction of the flesh” – that is, the extirpation of the carnal mind in their midst: for he says, immediately after, “A little leaven leaventh the whole lump.
 Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened … Put away from among yourselves that wicked person” (1 Corinthians 5:6-7,13).
 By this policy they might hope to preserve in purity the faith and practice of the spirit, resulting in the salvation of the ecclesia as a whole.
 All this is intelligible.
 But if the New Testament Satan be the popular Satan, then the whole matter is involved in inextricable fog.
 The infernal devil is made to play a part in the arrangements of the apostles for men – a part, be it observed, which he is never called upon to perform now.